 Touring The Treetops Of Tikal In Flores, Guatemala

-The day we leave Belize and journey to Guatemala is another bright and sunny one.
-Our water taxi from San Pedro to the mainland leaves at 7.30am so we’re up early, aiming to catch a 10am bus that will take us directly from the ferry terminal to a town that sits in the middle of a lake in Guatemala, called Flores.
+The day we leave Belize is another bright and sunny one.
+Our water taxi from San Pedro to the mainland leaves at 7.30am so we’re up early, aiming to catch a 10.00am bus that will take us directly from the ferry terminal to a town that sits in the middle of a lake called Flores in Guatemala.

 We needn’t have worried about getting to the terminal in time to reserve tickets though, as it turns out there are just eight of us on a fifty-seater coach due to it being low season.
 It’s a comfortable five hour journey and we make it through the border immediately upon arrival, with no dodgy officials trying to charge us illegal exit fees, which happened the last time I made this trip back in 2012.